-While growth is the hallmark of a healthy business, it can come with its own set of challenges.
-Many companies want to find a scalable model of sales that will grow with them.
-Channel sales could be just the answer when you need a low-risk and efficient sales model that can be adjusted as your business grows.
+If you’re trying to decide which is a scalable model that will grow with you, channel sales could be just the answer when you need a low-risk and efficient sales model that can be efficiently adjusted as your business grows.

-Here is a breakdown of what channel sales is, if you should be using it, and some of the top channel sale strategies to get started.
+If that sounds intriguing to you, let’s learn what channel sales are, if you should be using it, and some of the top channel sales strategies to get started.

 What is Channel Sales?

-Channel sales are an alternative to direct sales, where you have an in-house team that sells directly to clients, either online or through your own location.
-Many companies opt to do a mixture of both and have their own dedicated sales team with partners that also help to sell their product.
+Channel sales are the direct opposite of direct sales, where you have an in-house team that sells directly to clients, either online or through your own location.

 An example of direct versus channel sales is Apple.
 If you go to the Apple store or the Apple website to buy their newest phone, then you are using direct sales.
 However, if you were to buy their newest phone at Best Buy, you would be using one of their channel sales to purchase the same product.